 Straight-line crop flow through the APS allows for smooth acceleration of the crop material through the threshing area.
 It also provides smooth transition of the crop between cylinders in order to use less power and deliver less stress and twisting on the crop mat that can over thresh grain and deteriorate straw quality.

-Underneath the APS system is a new JET STREAM cleaning to enable the machine to better handle the increased harvesting capacity.
+Underneath the APS system is a new JET STREAM cleaning system to enable the machine to better handle the increased harvesting capacity.
 As material comes off the straw walker return pan, it’s hit by a cascade pre-cleaner which blows most of the straw and chaff out the back of the machine before it touches the upper sieve.
 This helps to keep the machine clean and operating efficiently.

 The addition of DYNAMIC POWER to the system aids with the combine’s fuel efficiency benefits.
 DYNAMIC POWER automatically adjusts engine output to harvest conditions, for 10% more savings when the combine does not need to run at peak load.